Smokey and the Bandit

 The inciting incident occurs at 11 minutes when Big Enos Burdette offers Bandit $80,000 to bootleg 400 cases of Coors beer from Texas to Georgia in 28 hours - an impossible job that no one has successfully completed.
 The massive payoff and challenge disrupt Bandit's aimless status quo..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 24 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This shows the protagonist's commitment to Bandit and Snowman successfully load up the Coors beer in Texas and begin the return run to Georgia.
+This reveals the protagonist's commitment to Bandit and Snowman successfully load up the Coors beer in Texas and begin the return run to Georgia.
 Bandit makes the active choice to start the high-speed chase back, fully committing to the dangerous bootlegging run with the clock ticking., moving from reaction to action.

 The Collapse moment at 71 minutes (74% through) represents the emotional nadir.
 Here, The Trans Am is badly damaged and barely running.
 Bandit and Snowman are exhausted, nearly out of time, and surrounded by police.
 Frog questions whether the reckless lifestyle is worth it.
-The dream of making the run seems impossible - the whiff of death is the death of Bandit's legendary status and way of life., indicates the protagonist at their lowest point.
+The dream of making the run seems impossible - the whiff of death is the death of Bandit's legendary status and way of life., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 77 minutes initiates the final act resolution at 81% of the runtime.
 Bandit realizes he can't do it alone - he synthesizes his individualistic freedom with the power of community.
 He calls in favors from truckers who create a massive convoy to block Justice and help them reach the finish line.
 Brotherhood and connection become the key to victory., demonstrating the transformation achieved throughout the journey.